vatsalagrawal6991/Cache-Simulator-in-C/README.md

 Result

-1) I have completed my assignments and all test cases are working fine (except one test case (cycle value) which told by sir is wrong) and running python code with full score
+1) all test cases are working fine (except one test case (cycle value) which taken intentionally wrong) and running python code with full score
 2) I have used simple concept of enum for to keep track of policy
 3) for each policy I have a dedeicated block of codes
 4) I have used the fact that a address is made up of tag bits and set bits and block offset in set associative cache